craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 Polearms inherently have a range of 10ft.

 #### Weapon Ability
+This is the Ability Score relevant to hitting and dealing damage with this weapon.

 #### Relevant Defense
 #### Weapon Damage Dice
 #### Weapon Damage Type